psiz-org/psiz/README.md

 Package-defined models are built by sub-classing `tf.keras.Model`.
 Components of a model are built using the `tf.keras.layers.Layer` API.
 A free parameter is implemented as a `tf.Variable`.

 In PsiZ, a model can be thought as having two major components.
 The first component is a psychological embedding which describes how the agent of interest perceives similarity between set of stimuli.
-This component includes a conventional embedding and a kernel that defines similarities between embedding points.
+This component includes a conventional embedding (representing the stimuli in psychological space) and a kernel that defines similarities between embedding points.
 The second component describes how similarities are converted into an observed behavior, such as rankings or ratings.

 PsiZ includes a number of predefined layers to facilitate the construction of arbitrary models.
 For example, there are four predefined similarity functions (implemented as subclasses of `tf.keras.layers.Layer`) which can be used to create a kernel: